Healthy Blueberry Muffins

 Notes

-- Make them dairy-free.
-Swap out the yogurt for a dairy-free yogurt or coconut-based yogurt.
+- Dairy-free: Swap out the yogurt for a dairy-free yogurt or coconut-based yogurt.

-- Use different fruits.
-Add other berries to the batter, like raspberries and strawberries.
-Stone fruits like peaches, apples, and pears are also great.
+- Use different fruits: Add other berries to the batter, like raspberries and strawberries.
+Stone fruits, such as peaches, apples, and pears, are also great options.

 Blueberries go so well with muffins.
 Really they seem colorful.